ddolben/backup/README.md

 ## To Do

-- Figure out why all files from a recovered backup show up as changed on the next run (not preserving modtimes?)
+- Should recovery delete files _not_ present in the backup?
 - Config file vs. DB args (spf13/viper?)